nsoft/jesterj/code/ingest/licenses/README.txt

 boilerpipe-1.1.0.jar                     === has license type ===>     Apache-2.0
 bzip2-0.9.1.jar                          === has license type ===>     MIT
 c3p0-0.9.5.2.jar                         === has license type ===>     Eclipse-1.0

-^^^ fully documented ---- may or may not be documented vvv

 caffeine-2.2.6.jar                       === has license type ===>     Apache-2.0
 cassandra-all-3.11.0-JJ.jar              === has license type ===>     Apache-2.0
 cassandra-driver-core-3.2.0.jar          === has license type ===>     Apache-2.0